Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

 \section{Large Neighbourhood Search}

-We use a novel path-based neighbourhood formation process to construct neighbourhoods in our LNS-based approach (Section \ref{sec:PBN}).
-In conjunction with this process, we define a series of novel strategies to guide neighbourhood formation during each iteration of solving.
-These strategies seek to exploit characteristics of the problem model, and of the current best found solution.
-We use four neighbourhood formation strategies, as outlined in Table \ref{tab:Strategies}, and described in detail across Sections \ref{sec:Blending} to \ref{sec:Trigger}.
+Given an initial solution formed by sliding windows, Figure \ref{fig:LNSOverview} shows how LNS is used to iteratively find improved solutions.
+We use a path-based neighbourhood formation process and a series of strategies to guide neighbourhood formation in each iteration.
+These strategies exploit characteristics of the model, and of the current best found solution.
+Each neighbourhood defines which variables to leave fixed to their current value, and which to leave free to take on new values, in each subproblem.
+We use four neighbourhood formation strategies, as outlined in Table \ref{tab:Strategies}, and described in detail in subsequent sections.